 A critical area of research that has received a great deal of attention from I/O psychologists is organizational socialization, or the process by which new employees become integrated into work groups.
 Companies today often refer to organizational socialization as the "onboarding process" (Bauer & Erdogan, 2011).
 Organizational socialization includes three important processes: (a) the development of specific work skills and abilities, (b) the acquisition of a set of appropriate role behaviors, and (c) adjustment to the work group's norms and values (Anakwe & Greenhaus, 1999; Feldman, 1981; Schein, 1968).
 The first process-learning specific work skills and abilities-is the main goal of personnel training, which was discussed in depth in Chapter 7.
 The other two processes-the acquisition of roles and role behaviors and the learning of group norms-are of particular interest here.
 New employees learn about group roles and norms in the same way that they learn new job skills, specifically by observing and imitating the behaviors of others.
 Newcomers may look to established workers as role models and try to copy their successful work behaviors (Louis, Posner, & Powell, 1983).
 For example, a novice trial attorney may watch the way that a seasoned senior partner handles herself in court and at firm meetings to learn about the expected role behaviors for the firm's successful attorneys.
 New employees may also learn about group norms by being reinforced for performing appropriate behaviors and being punished for inappropriate actions.
-A new salesperson in a busy clothing store may learn about norms for organizational socialization the process by which new employees learn group roles and norms and develop specific work skills and abilities appropriate employee dress and the usual procedures for handling impatient customers through receiving a reinforcing smile and nod, or a disapproving frown, from the sales manager.
+A new salesperson in a busy clothing store may learn about norms for appropriate employee dress and the usual procedures for handling impatient customers by receiving either a reinforcing smile and nod or a disapproving frown from the sales manager.